Is Christianity incompatible with the theory of evolution?

 3. The common ancestor thesis

 Brothers and sisters look alike.
 People of the same race have the same skin color.
 Looking alike and sharing the same skin color are evidence for biological relationships.
 Similarly, the bone structures of different species provides evidence of relationships between species.
 This evidence suggests that different species share common ancestors.
 There is a mountain of evidence that every living thing is descended from a common ancestor.
 Perhaps the most powerful evidence is genetic evidence.
-Genetic evidence can be used in a court of law to establish family relationships.
-It can also be used to show the family relationships between different organisms and different species.
-It suggests that every organism is a cousin to each other.
+Genetic evidence is accepted as sufficient evidence to decide court cases.
+It can also be used to show the family relationships between different species.
+Given the scientific evidence, it is clear that every organism is a cousin to each other.
 Not only are we cousins with chimpanzees, but we are cousins with dung beetles and turnips.
-Click here to see an awesome phylogenic tree of life on earth.
+Here is an awesome phylogenic tree of life on earth.

 Are theses 2 and 3 incompatible with Christianity?
 Although Christianity teaches that God created us, there doesn't seem to be anything in the major creeds that suggests how God created us.
 These two theses of evolution and the belief that God created us can be reconciled by believing that God created us through a process of descent with modification from a common ancestor.